Lowlife Princess: Noir

 Lowlife Princess: Noir is the debut studio album of South Korean singer Bibi.
 It was released on November 18, 2022, through Feel Ghood Music and 88rising.
-It consists of twelve tracks, preceded by five singles: "Animal Farm", "Motospeed 24", "Sweet Sorrow of Mother", "Bibi Vengeance", and "Jotto".
+It consists of twelve tracks, and was supported by the release of five singles: "Animal Farm", "Motospeed 24", "Sweet Sorrow of Mother", "Bibi Vengeance", and "Jotto".
+The album peaked at number seven in her home country of Korea.

 Theme

 The album "tells the story of the fictional Oh Geum-ji–inspired by the protagonist in Park Chan-wook’s Lady Vengeance" against the dystopian backdrop of the year 2044.
 Oh Geum-ji was abandoned as a child and wants to be loved even though she is a bad bitch.
 "As pollution and scarcity ravage Seoul and people fight for control of an underground society à la Sin City, she rises from the depths of despair to become the queen of this lawless land."

 Music and lyrics

 Bibi tells a story that represents people with low social status.
 "The production mimics the record’s lyrical ferocity, offering an invigorating mix of sounds from dark pop ("Jotto"), futuristic EDM ("Blade"), pop-rock ("City Love"), Latin-inspired beats (“Bibi Vengeance”) and alternative R&B ("Animal Farm") to name a few."